n7koirala/image_matching/README.md

 # Image Matching Prototype

-This repository hosts the prototype of an imagery data-sharing system using OpenFHE.
+This repository hosts the prototype of a privacy-preserving imagery data-sharing system using OpenFHE.